 Generally, the biggest appeal of loyalty programs online is that they’re free to use.
 Customers view this as getting coupons and gifts for free, even if acquiring these benefits requires them to make a purchase or complete a specific action.
 However, if you have a well-established brand and offer truly desirable services—think Amazon Prime—you can make the program subscription-based.
 Some people might pass on the membership, but those who opt in will be much more likely to engage more with the service and make the most out of their subscription.

 Engage customers outside of the buying cycle

 Only rewarding customers when a purchase takes place limits your opportunities to deliver an emotional high.
 Unless customers are buying constantly, being a loyalty program member is rather uneventful.
 And, if customers don’t have a reason to log in to their profile, they will forget their credentials, or even forget about the entire program and switch to a competitor.
-That’s why a next-gen ecommerce loyalty program should give members a reason to come back day after day by incentivizing frequent logins, friend referrals, user reviews, photo uploads, surveys, competition, or other engaging activities.
+That’s why next-gen loyalty programs for eCommerce should give members a reason to come back day after day by incentivizing frequent logins, friend referrals, user reviews, photo uploads, surveys, competition, or other engaging activities.

 At the moment, online shopping is the dominant trend.
 But once the Coronavirus health crisis passes, brick-and-mortars and physical stores will need as much help as possible to recover.
 If you have a retail presence, bridging the gap between offline and online shopping with a loyalty program can enable you to increase footfall in various ways.